 Thanks to my sister, Joylyn, for paving the way to realize this fun and long road trip/family bonding/fun filled activity to the town of rest and recreation in the province of Pangasinan: San Fabian.

 Choosing where to go for swimming after the scrambling road trip was my humble sister’s call so it’s no surprise that she picked San Fabian Public Beach Resort.
 A very simple place that is, considering it was a weekend, a bit crowded when we got there.
 Nonetheless, its neatness and simplicity made our family bonding worth it.

 Here is the good news about the place: there is no charge if you just want to use the beach and you can even use the picnicking entrance to walk straight through the ocean.
 No wonder people still flock to the place even though the sands is not as white and beautiful as Boracay’s or Caramoan‘s.
 The powdery texture of it though is appealing enough.
-By the time we put on our swimming clothes, the waves of the sea was fine and gentle so it was just perfect for us to make way through it.
+By the time we put our swimming clothes on, the waves of the sea were already waving at us, flaunting a fine and gentle vibe so it was just perfect for us to make way through it.